DataDog/hiring-engineers/answers.md

 >Screenshot of the cloned dashboard.
 The ```test.support.random``` check is added as well as ```systme.cpu.user``` and ```system.net.bytes_sent```.
 ![Cloned dashboard with custom metrics added](https://i.imgur.com/E45BDqn.png "Cloned dashboard with custom check and other metrics added")

+#### Bonus question: What is the difference between a timeboard and a screenboard?
+>**Timeboards** have all the data scoped to the same time and appear in a grid-like fashion for easy troubleshooting/collaberation.
+Graphs from a Timeboard can all be shared individually.
+>**Sceenboards** are a lot more customizable and good for getting a high-level look at the system.
+Each widget can have a different time frame scoped and the board can be shared as a whole with live with a read-only entity unlike Timeboards which cannot.